-Julius Halstead is a law clerk in the litigation group at Goulston & Storrs.
+Julius Halstead is an associate in the litigation group at Goulston & Storrs.
 During law school, he served as a summer associate for Ogletree, Deakins, Nash, Smoak & Stewart in Boston, working on matters involving discrimination claims, disability laws, wage and hour issues, tip-sharing laws, employment contracts and employee background checks.
 Julius also served as a records intern for Paul Hastings in Washington, D.C., assisting in the maintenance of vital and confidential records.

 Julius has served as a judicial intern for the Honorable O. Rogeriee Thompson of the United States Court of Appeals for the First Circuit (CAFC).
 He also interned for the Employment Law Unit of Greater Boston Legal Services and The Massachusetts Black and Latino Legislative Caucus.
 Julius served one fellowship under Representative Nika C. Elugardo of the Massachusetts House of Representatives focusing on climate policy research.

 His outside interests include collecting historical American coins, model trains, and basketball.

 - Penn State Multicultural Undergraduate Law Association, past President

 - Penn State Black Leadership Union, past Leadership Committee Member

 - Black Law Students Association, past Chairman, Internal/External Affairs Committee